Furuhjelm family

-Furuhjelm is the surname of a Swedish and Finnish noble family from Stockholm.
+The Furuhjelm family is a Swedish and Finnish noble family from Stockholm.
 The earliest reference dates back to 16th century, with merchant Olof Naucler being the oldest of known ancestors.
 The family is thought to be of German origin.
 The surname Furuhjelm originated in 1776.
 The coat of arms was registered at Finland's Riddarhus (House of Nobility) in 1818.